Giswater/gw_plantools_plugin/README.md

 *This is the location of the QGIS plugins folder in Windows.
 The location may be diffrent in other operating systems.

 After that you can open QGIS and a Giswater project and activate the plugin.
-To activate the plugin you must find _Plugins_ in the QGIS Menu Toolbar and then go to _Manage and Install Plugins_ > _Installed_ and click the checkbox for _gw_plan_tools_plugin_.
+To activate the plugin you must find _Plugins_ in the QGIS Menu Toolbar and then go to _Manage and Install Plugins_ > _Installed_ and click the checkbox for _gw_plantools_plugin_.

 ## LICENSE
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See LICENSE file for more information.